492/642

 Using a long cache lifetime helps to ensure a high cache hit rate.

-In order to get maximum points, your cache lifetime must be greater than or equal to 4 weeks.
+To get maximum points, your cache lifetime must be greater than or equal to 4 weeks.
 If your cache lifetime is less, then you will get some proportion of the score based on how close to 4 weeks you are.

-Current cache lifetime is 2628001 seconds (1 month and 2 days).
+The current cache lifetime is 2628001 seconds (1 month and 2 days).

 Maximum possible points